neelchikhal14/CricBuzzSelenium/README.md

 # CricBuzzSelenium
-This is a Selenium Test Framework Repository based on CricBuzz
+This is a small demo of Selenium Test Framework Repository based on CricBuzz

 Problem Statement:
 Steps: